thradams/thradams.github.io/clang.md

 ```

 This sample prints 2 in C++.
-So it does not take in account
-the default values of point variable in line.

-I was planing to print 4 because this is the default of variable
-point in line.

-This king of incompatibility with C++ would be very dangerous and I am holding
-this implementation.
+I was expecting 4.

+C++ also accepts non constant initialization.

 ## if with initializer